 To hang a boxing heavy bag from your ceiling, use a heavy bag mount that spans two joists and has built-in shock absorption.
 For a DIY option, sink two 300 lb capacity 1/2″ eye bolts into the center of a ceiling joist and connect them to the bag using a properly weight-rated carabiner or swivel hook.

-At first I thought, “How hard can hanging this thing be?”.
+At first, I thought, “How hard can hanging this thing be?”.
 After an hour of Googling and another hour of getting advice from three different people at Home Depot, I had several possible solutions.
-I also accumulated quite a few warnings of how not to do it.
-In the end, it wasn’t that hard even though I opted for a less expensive DIY approach.
+I also accumulated quite a few warnings about how not to do it.
+In the end, it wasn’t that hard, even though I opted for a less expensive DIY approach.

 If you aren’t a DIY type of person and you just want to know what the best mount is for a heavy bag, check out my top recommendation here on Amazon!!!

 A home version of a heavy bag will weigh anywhere from 70-100 pounds on average.
 Mine came in right at 100 pounds.
 Commercial models, or those made for serious boxing gyms, can weigh as much as 200 pounds.
 That’s just the weight of the stationary bag.
 There’s more to it than that.

 We need to remember that we’ll be hitting this bag.
 Hard.
 When you punch a heavy bag, a couple of things happen at the mounting point.
 First, there is a horizontal force transferred to the mount created by the impact.
 Second, the bag is going to swing from side to side, pulling on the mount the whole time.
 The bag’s motion can loosen all but the most secure mount.

 That swinging is also going to create centrifugal force.
 The downward force created by a swinging 100 lb. bag can be much more than the 100 lbs. that the bag actually weighs.